stefanofa/awesome/TOPICS.md

 ## ui

 *   [chakra-ui/zag](https://github.com/chakra-ui/zag) - Finite state machines for building accessible design systems and UI components.
 Works with modern frameworks, and even just Vanilla JS

+*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Ark UI is a headless UI library with over 45+ components designed to build scalable Design Systems that works for a wide range of JS frameworks.

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
 Design directly in your live React app and publish your changes to code.